YUWUxagw/pic-spectrum-reduction-tte/README.md

-# Code for "Antibiotic Spectrum Reduction Versus Continued Broad-Spectrum Therapy in Critically Ill Children: A Target Trial Emulation"
+# Code for "Early Antibiotic De-intensification and Resistant-Organism Detection in Pediatric Intensive Care: A Target Trial Emulation"

 ## Overview